 It’s highly recommended that patients avoid strenuous activity for the first couple of weeks of recovery.
 Patients should also avoid smoking for a few weeks before and after the surgery to prevent complications.

 On average, patients experience numbness in the cheeks, hard, knotty sensations, and discomfort in the incisions for around 5-6 months.
 Although some patients take a year before their facelift results settle down, their results will still look appealing in the meantime.

 It’s highly recommended that patients take great care to keep their skin hydrated, nourished, and healthy to maintain precious facial volume and enhance the facelift results.
 Dr. Langsdon can recommend products from our FaceMD skincare line to compliment your facelift.

 Those seeking a facelift in Memphis choose the Langsdon Clinic for more than its natural, perfectly balanced results; we’re known for our outstanding patient care.
 Learn for yourself what the Langsdon Clinic patient experience is like by taking a look at our patient testimonials.

 Ideal Candidates for a Facelift Procedure

-The ideal candidate for a facelift should be someone who wants to lift sagging skin on the lower face and the neck for a sleeker, more youthful look.
-More importantly, an ideal patient is someone who is realistic about what surgeons can accomplish surgically and someone who is emotionally healthy enough to undergo the facelift.
+The ideal candidate for a facelift in Memphis, TN, should be someone who wants to lift sagging skin on the lower face and the neck for a sleeker, more youthful look.
+More importantly, an ideal patient is someone realistic about what surgeons can accomplish surgically and emotionally healthy enough to undergo the facelift.
 It’s important that patients consider certain factors before undergoing the facelift, like whether they’ll be happy with their results years into the future.

 Patients who smoke are advised to abstain from smoking at least two weeks before and two weeks after the facelift surgery to prevent scarring and other complications.
 Patients who wish to undergo the facelift should be in relatively good health.